On the diameter of subgradient sequences in o-minimal structures: Piecewise smooth decomposition of definable functions

-for $t\in (0,1]$, and $\xi(0) := \inf_{t\in (0,\rho]}\xi(t)$.
+for $t\in (0,1]$, and $\xi(0) := \inf_{t\in (0,\varrho]}\xi(t)$.
 By continuity of $\epsilon$, $\xi$ is continuous and positive near $0$.
 Since $\xi$ is increasing on $(0,1]$, it is continuous at $0$ as well.
 In addition, it is definable since $\epsilon$ is definable.
-By the \L{}ojasiewicz's inequality \cite[Theorem 6.4]{bierstone1988semianalytic}, there exist $r>0$ and $\eta\in [1,\infty)$ such that $\xi(t) \ge r t^\eta$ for all $t\in [0,1]$.
+By the \L{}ojasiewicz's inequality \cite[Theorem 6.4]{bierstone1988semianalytic}, there exist $r>0$ and $\eta\ge 1$ such that $\xi(t) \ge r t^\eta$ for all $t\in [0,1]$.
 Therefore, we have $\epsilon(x)\ge \xi(t) \ge rt^\eta$ for all $x\in M\setminus B(\partial M,t)$ and $t\in [0,1]$.
 It follows that

 The conclusion then follows by taking union over $t\in (0,1]$ for both sides on the above inclusion. \end{proof} While the projection is Lipschitz in the neighborhood constructed in Lemma \ref{lemma:xi}, its derivative is not, as the second-order derivative blows up near the frontier of the manifold.
 Indeed, the same can be said for the Riemannian gradients, which are only locally Lipschitz on the manifold.
 This hinders one from applying classical arguments for analyzing gradient sequences \cite{absil2005convergence}, which generally require gradients to be Lipschitz.
 To overcome this hurdle, we propose to construct regions which exclude areas near the frontiers (see $\mathcal{N}_0(i,\alpha)$ defined in Proposition \ref{proposition:neighborhoods of cells}).
 In such regions, we may estimate Lipschitz constants of the aforementioned maps (Proposition \ref{proposition:neighborhoods of cells}).
 To this end, we need to study arc-connectivity of such regions, which is the object of the following lemma.
-Recall from Proposition \ref{prop:function_Lipschitz}, we may assume the strata are $L'$-regular.
+Recall from Proposition \ref{prop:function_Lipschitz}, we may assume the strata are $L'$-regular. \begin{lemma} Let \(M\subset\mathbb{R}^n\) be a nonempty bounded definable \(L'\)-regular \(C^3\) manifold and let \(L>1\).
+Then there exist constants